 39) Vanishing Handkerchief – Shahid Malik

-This is one of the first magic tricks I saw that really blew my mind.
+Not only is this one of the greatest magic tricks ever, it is also one of the first magic tricks I saw that really blew my mind.
 Shahid Malik stood on stage and, with sleeves rolled up, pushed a hankie in to his and it just vanished.
 It was on a Live From The Palladium show on British TV.
 After that, he went on to perform other bigger scale illusions and even made a tiger appear.
 But to me, the best part was the red hankie at the start.

 38) Needle Thru Arm – Harry Anderson